mosaicdao/mosaic-pm/specification-discussions/20191210-consensusgateway-tasks.md

     - Get the initial gas amount. `initialGas = gasleft();`.
 Intention here is to record the gas used in this function call.
 This gas used will be used for reward calculations.
     - Add validations for input params.
-    - Check if reward is possible with given amount, gasprice and gaslimit.
-If reward is not possible then revert.
+    - ~~Check if reward is possible with given amount, gasprice and gaslimit.
+If reward is not possible then revert.~~
     - Increament the nonce for the sender address.
+Nonce starts from zero.
-    - Create `depositIntentHash`.
-Call `ConsensusGatewayBase::hashStateIntent` to get the `depositIntentHash`.
+    - Generate `depositIntentHash`.
+Call `ERC20GatewayBase::hashDepositIntent` to get the `depositIntentHash`.
     - Call confirm message in MessageInbox.
         - ```
             messageHash_ = MessageInbox.confirmMessage(